-The traditional pâté usually comes in three types in Georgian restaurants: beetroot (as shown above), spinach, and white beans.
+The traditional pâté usually comes in three types in Georgian restaurants: spinach (as shown above), beetroot, and white beans.

-Ajika or adjika is a hot, spicy, yet mildly flavored Georgian-Abkhazian dip.
-Ajika is not just a regular dip to flavor foods; it is an essential part of Georgian cuisine and history.
-The ajika technology was even included on Georgia’s list of Intangible Cultural Heritage in 2018.
+Ajika or Adjika is a hot, spicy, yet mildly flavored Georgian-Abkhazian paste.
+Ajika is not just a regular paste to flavor foods; it is an essential part of Georgian cuisine and history.
+The Ajika technology was even included on Georgia’s list of Intangible Cultural Heritage in 2018.

-This dip is made from garlic, salt, red peppers, and spices.
-It can be eaten raw as a dip or used to flavor a variety of Georgian foods like grilled meats, seafood, soups, vegetables, and salads.
+This paste includes garlic, salt, red peppers, and spices.
+You can eat it raw as a paste or use it to flavor a variety of Georgian foods like grilled meats, seafood, soups, vegetables, and salads.

 Delicious Georgian Bread That Can Make Your Mouth Water